-- 9.1 If the employee is taken ill or injured while at work the employee should immediately report this to their Line Manager.
-Managers should contact the Head Teacher or the Human Resources Director to make arrangements for anyone who is unwell to receive medical treatment where necessary. - 9.2 If the employee cannot attend work because they are ill or injured they should telephone their Line Manager as early as possible and no later than 30 minutes after the time when you are normally expected to start work.
-The following details should be provided: - The nature of your illness or injury. - The expected length of your absence from work. - Contact details. - Any outstanding or urgent work that requires attention.

-- 9.3 It is important that the employee reports the absence information by telephone.
+- 9.1 If the employee is taken ill or injured while at work the employee should immediately report this to their Line Manager. - 9.2 If the employee cannot attend work because they are ill or injured they should follow their Academy/settings internal absence reporting procedure to report the absence.
+The following details should be provided: - The nature of your illness or injury. - The expected length of your absence from work. - Contact details. - Any outstanding or urgent work that requires attention. - 9.3 It is important that the employee reports the absence information by telephone.
 It is not acceptable to text or email.
-If the employee's Line Manager is unavailable, the employee should telephone the Head's PA at the Academy where the employee works or the Human Resources Director.
-The Trust expects employees to make contact personally (not a spouse/family member/friend) unless there are exceptional circumstances (e.g. admittance to hospital). - 9.4 Managers should ensure that: - Any sickness absence that is notified to them is recorded and reported to the nominated officer. - Arrangements are made, where necessary, to cover work and to inform colleagues (while maintaining confidentiality). - 9.5 The employee should expect to be contacted during the employee's absence by the employees Line Manager or the Human Resources Director who will enquire about the employee's health and be advised, if possible, as to the employees expected return date. - 9.6 If the employee is ill or injured during a period of pre-arranged annual leave the employee may elect to treat the days of incapacity as sickness absence instead of annual leave.
+If the employee's Line Manager is unavailable, the employee should telephone the Head of Academy's PA/Academy Administrator at the Academy where the employee works or the Human Resources Team.
+The Trust expects employees to make contact personally (not a spouse/family member/friend) unless there are exceptional circumstances (e.g. admittance to hospital). - 9.4 Managers should ensure that: - Any sickness absence that is notified to them is recorded and reported to the nominated person.

+- Arrangements are made, where necessary, to cover work and to inform colleagues (while maintaining confidentiality). - 9.5 The employee should expect to be contacted during their absence by the their Line Manager or the Human Resources Team who will enquire about the employee's health and be advised, if possible, as to the employee's expected return date. - 9.6 Where applicable, if the employee is ill or injured during a period of prearranged annual leave, the employee may elect to treat the days of incapacity as sickness absence instead of annual leave.
 The employee must inform their Line Manager of their incapacity and its likely duration as soon as possible, even if they are abroad.
 The employee will not receive occupational sick pay unless they are able to provide a medical certificate or other evidence of incapacity at their own expense for the full period of incapacity.

-10. Evidence of Incapacity
+10 Evidence of Incapacity

-- 10.1 For sickness absence of up to seven calendar days you must complete a self-certification form which is available from your Line Manager or the Human Resources Director. - 10.2 For absence of more than seven calendar days the employee must obtain a certificate from their doctor (a "Statement of Fitness for Work") stating that they are not fit for work and the reason(s) why.
-This should be forwarded to the employee's Line Manager as soon as possible.
-If your absence continues, further medical certificates must be provided to cover the whole period of absence.
-In some circumstances the Trust may ask the employee to provide a certificate from their doctor during absences shorter than seven days.
-During the first seven days, failure to provide such certification of absence will not affect your entitlement to statutory sick pay but the Trust may withhold additional sick pay.
+- 10.1 For sickness absence of up to 7 calendar days, the employee must complete a self-certification form which will be sent to their work email and is available on their iTrent employee self service. - 10.2 For absence of more than 7 calendar days the employee must obtain a certificate from their doctor (a "Statement of Fitness for Work") stating that they are not fit for work and the reason(s) why.
+This should be forwarded to the employee's Line Manager/Academy PA/Administrator as soon as possible.
+If the employee's absence continues, further medical certificates must be provided to cover the whole period of absence.
+In some circumstances the Trust may ask the employee to provide a certificate from their doctor during absences shorter than 7 days.
+During the first 7 days, failure to provide such certification of absence will not affect the employee's entitlement to statutory sick pay but the Trust may withhold additional sick pay due. - 10.3 If the employee's doctor provides a certificate stating that they "may be fit for work", the employee should inform their Line Manager or the Human Resources Team immediately.
+The Trust will discuss with the employee any additional measures that may be needed to facilitate their return to work, taking account of the doctor's advice.
+This may take place at a return to work interview (see paragraph 16).
+If appropriate measures cannot be taken, the employee will remain on sick leave and the Trust will set a date to review the situation.